Gmugra/net.cactusthorn.localization/README.md

 ## Why?

 The localization possibilities which present in Java (java.text.*, java.util.Formatter and so on) are powerful but...
-Not really useful ASIS in real big applications because of several issues:
+Not always useful ASIS because of several issues:
 * pluralization based on java.text.ChoiceFormat is too primitive for a lot of languages.
 Need plural forms support.
   * FYI: https://github.com/translate/l10n-guide/blob/master/docs/l10n/pluralforms.rst
 * parameters based on index-number are not convenient.
 Need "named" parameters.